vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-decl.en.md

 To create a variation of an existing block that alters or supplements its functionality, you can **redefine** a base block on the project *redefinition level*.

 In the project, create a declaration of a new block with the same name as the base block.
-As a result, the block will have access to all the base block functionality.
+As a result, the block will have access to all the base block's functionality.
 However, the implementation of methods and modifiers with the same name will be taken from the new declaration.

 ```js
 modules.define('ablock', ['i-bem__dom'], function(provide, BEMDOM) {